english-blog/english-blog.github.io/_posts/2014-05-02-fat-acceptance.md

 Yes.
 It is good for a healthy person to accept the overweight/obese person, just like us.
 It helps to foster a collaborative, encouraging environment for obese people to think about changing their lifestyle.

 No. It's not good to accept & love your obese body.
 Be discontent with your body and make every possible effort to make your body perfectly healthy.
-By healthy, I mean a real healthy body.
+By healthy, I mean a healthy body.
 Not the anorexic, size zero thin bodies.

-> Encouraging an obese person to be happy with their body is actually encouraging them to stay unhealthy. - Unknown
+> Encouraging an obese person to be happy with their body is encouraging them to stay unhealthy. - Unknown

 ### The Most Amazing Transformation